 I was holding my breath when a taxi appears.
 Even though I can barely make out Alazne behind the reflection in the windows, I can tell she has spotted me and is leaning towards the driver to talk.

 The taxi stops close to the open gate, and the rear passenger door swings out.
 My girlfriend exits the car while putting the change in her back pocket.
-I find myself staring at her figure in awe.
+I find myself staring in awe.
 Merely looking at Alazne fills me with such joy.

 As I walk up to her, I’m confused by her baffled expression.
 She alternates between looking at me and at Asier’s house behind me.
 The taxi pulls away to leave the gated community.
 The silhouette of the driver’s head stares back at us.